A New Model of Intranuclear Neutron-Antineutron Transformations in ${}^{16}_{8}$O: Generator validation

 With this in mind, now consider the histograms of Fig.~\ref{fig:InitNucMom}.
 Within this model of the nucleus, the momentum distribution of the nucleons within individual concentric nuclear zones are the same as for a degenerate Fermi gas; thus, the probability of a nucleon taking on a momentum $p$ in the $i$-th zone depends from it's boundary Fermi momentum, which in turn depends upon the local nuclear density.
 The nucleons located in the central zone of the nucleus have the maximum value of boundary Fermi momenta, $p_{FN}$, and generate the high-momentum part of the spectrum.
 Conversely, the nucleons located within the peripheral zone of the nucleus take on momenta of $\sim40$–$100\,$MeV/c; the most diffuse zone (beyond the periphery) occupies even lower initial values~\citep{Golubeva:2018mrz}.
 Of course, the larger the annihilation probability within any particular concentric zone, the greater the contribution to the final state pions' momentum spectra from the (anti)nucleons participating in the annihilation.
 Thus, in this model, there is a local correlation of the momentum with nuclear density, and, respectively, with the radius (for details, see~\citep{Golubeva:2018mrz}).
 The green and red histograms of Fig.~\ref{fig:InitNucMom} show the momentum distributions of the nucleons which are the annihilation partners within \isotope[15][8]{O}.
 The initial intranuclear momentum distribution for the $\bar{n}$ species following its transition (yet before the annihilation) is also presented in blue in Fig.~\ref{fig:InitNucMom}.
 Because of the introduction of an antinucleon potential and an associated off-shell mass for the $\bar{n}$, this distribution extends to higher momenta of $\sim 500\,$MeV/c~\citep{Barrow:2019viz}.
 Note that the histograms plotted here are considered for the annihilation density distribution derived from a potential well depth of $V_{\bar{n}}(r=0)=-140$, as seen in the orange curve of Fig.~\ref{fig:AnnRadProbDistsO}.
+Now consider the total energy available to the annihilation as presented in Fig.~\ref{fig:InitAnnE}.
+The plot shows that the total annihilation energy limit is independent of the depth of the antinucleon potential used and are indeed identical, as it must be from the energy conservation law $E_{\bar{n}}=E_{n}$ for any potential well depth following the $n\rightarrow\bar{n}$ transition.
+The average values of the total annihilation energy are close for all calculation options (from $1.851$-$1.857\,$GeV), however, the shape of the distributions differ from one assumption for the antinucleon potential to another, due to how the $\bar{n}N$ annihilation pair populations differ across various the nuclear radius (see again Fig.~\ref{fig:AnnRadProbDistsO}).
+From this, it can be interpreted that the more attractive the potential and peripheral the annihilation process is, the larger the proportion of events with high energy values, independent of final state interactions.